• Skip to main content

 • Minister to children of a prisoner in the name of Jesus through the Prison Fellowship Angel Tree Project.

-Consider involving your children in your holiday projects as their age and abilities allow.
+Please consider involving your children in your holiday projects as their age and abilities allow.

-Ask for God for wisdom in how to build strong and enduring bonds.
+Ask God for wisdom in how to build strong and enduring bonds.
 Make the time as pleasant as you can.

 This will be a constant struggle throughout our lives.
 But with prayer and relying on the Lord’s strength, He will shape us into the radiant women He desires us to be.